-Of all my classes, Mr Fletcher’s was among the most tolerable.
-He was a good teacher, if a bit grouchy, and was all that was standing between me and the outside world.
-It wouldn’t have been so bad if I wasn’t stuck in the same rom as Adrian.
+Of all my classes Mr Fletcher’s was the most tolerable.
+He was a good teacher, though grouchy, and he was all that stood between me and the outside world.
+It wouldn’t have been so bad if Adrian weren’t in the same room.

-Everyone else had taken their seat by the time I appeared in the door.
-Before I could knock Mr. Fletcher addressed me; he didn’t lift his head from the roll sheet.
+Everyone else had taken their seat by the time I arrived.
+I was late, again.
+Mr. Fletcher addressed me, but didn’t lift his head from the roll sheet.
 “Sit down, Mr. Cade, and count yourself lucky.
 If this were college you’d already be marked absent and risk failing the course.”

-All eyes turned, or maybe it was just Adrian as I shuffled to the corner.
-He was in the second row on the opposite side of the room, at least four seats away; though it wasn’t near far enough to escape the toxic aura he blasted in my direction.
+All eyes turned.
+Adrian sat in the second row on the opposite side of the room.
+That was at least four seats away.
+It wasn’t far enough to escape the toxic aura radiating in my direction.

 The lesson started.
-Mr. Fletcher talked on minerals and heavier elements with more enthusiasm than I’d ever heard on the subject.
+Mr. Fletcher talked on minerals with more enthusiasm than I’d ever heard on the subject.
 As much as I wanted to listen Adrian made sure my attention was elsewhere.

 I looked to the clock.
 2:11, an hour to freedom.

-Suddenly there was a knock at the door.
-From the other side appeared a short woman in a brown dress; one of the office administrators.
+There was a knock at the door.
+From the other side appeared one of the office administrators.
 “Excuse me, Mr. Fletcher?
 I’m sorry to interrupt, but you have an important phone call.”

-He tightened his expression, and all but stomped into the hall.
+He all but stomped into the hall.
 “Excuse me, class.
 I’ll only be a moment.”

 The second he was gone Adrian started with an endless barrage.
 Paper bombs flew with maximum prejudice, with no regard for those who sat between us.
 He ripped another page from his notebook and rolled it onto a ball.